BuiltWithGenie/ChatBot/README.md

 # AIHelpUI

+**Notice**:

-**Notice**: the looper and Markdown components used during the webinar will be made available shortly.
+- The looper and Markdown components used during the webinar will be made available shortly.
 The app is still completely usable inside Genie Builder without these two components.
+- The app requires the [StippleMarkdown](https://github.com/GenieFramework/StippleMarkdown.jl) package which is pending registration
+- The app assumes an env variable `OPENAI_API_KEY`exists.
+If it doesn't, define it or edit the code in `app.jl` loading this key.

 This app implements a web UI for the package [AIHelpMe.jl](https://github.com/svilupp/AIHelpMe.jl).
 This package lets you index the documentation from loaded Julia packages and ask questions about them using GPT